Silence2107/Rotochemical-heating-manager/_sources/first_run.md

 make release app=project/M-R_diagram/m_r_diagram
 ```

-If successful, the corresponding binary will be put under _bin/_, following same path as it took to the app.
+If successful, the corresponding binary will be put under <span style="color:blue">_bin/_</span>, following same path as it took to the app.
 In this case, executing binary would work like follows

 ```bash
 bin/project/M-R_diagram/m_r_diagram.out --help